aster-hu/blog/_posts/2020/2020-10-15-introduction to R/2020-10-15-introduction to R.md

 ---
-title: "From Excel to R: Beginner's Guide"
+title: "From Excel to R: Beginner's Guide on Data Manipulation"
-tags: R excel
+tags: [R, data]
 ---

 ## What is R and why?